gianfrancodemarco/site/content/posts/dumb-db-1.md

 ## Delete Data

-As for the update operation, being the file append only, we cannot directly delete a row.
+As for the update operation, being the file append-only, we cannot directly delete a row.
 That's why we have been preparing the way for this operation by adding the `__deleted__` column.

 When we want to delete a row, we can just insert a new row with the same id, but with the `__deleted__` column set to `True`.